ziemen4/zkguard/README.md

 ➡️ **[See the `noir` README for technical details and instructions.](./noir/README.md)**

 ### 🔴 `risc0` (Rust) - zkVM
 This implementation uses the **Risc0 zkVM**, a general-purpose zero-knowledge virtual machine.
 Instead of designing a circuit, we write standard Rust code that executes inside the zkVM to perform the validation.
 This approach offers greater flexibility for writing highly complex and expressive policies.

 ➡️ **[See the `risc0` README for technical details and instructions.](./risc0/README.md)**

+## On-chain Implementation

+If you are looking for an end to end implementation, please see [Safe ZKGuard](https://github.com/ziemen4/safe-zkguard).

 ## Contributing